-Since serving in the FDA’s Office of Chief Counsel as associate chief counsel for enforcement, Ms. Bragg has represented companies in investigations by the U.S. Department of Justice (DOJ) and the U.S. Department of Health and Human Services Office of Inspector General.
-This work also includes conducting internal investigations for companies that involve potential violations of relevant policies and procedures.
-She also advises on corporate compliance program development and operations designed to mitigate the risk of fraud and abuse.
+Since serving in the FDA’s Office of Chief Counsel as associate chief counsel for enforcement, Ms. Bragg has represented companies in investigations by the U.S. Department of Justice (DOJ) and in a variety of FDA enforcement actions.
+This work also includes conducting internal investigations to assess allegations of wrongdoing or violations of law or policy.
+In addition, she counsels on corporate compliance program development and other protective measures designed to mitigate the risk of litigation.

 Ms. Bragg advises pharmaceutical and medical device companies in connection with complex regulatory issues to minimize litigation and enforcement risks and to overcome transactional hurdles.
 Additionally, she frequently conducts due diligence and related counseling in connection with transactions in the life sciences and health care industries, and has litigation and trial experience.
 Her recent representations include:

 - Purdue Pharma L.P. in connection with emerging developments relating to the marketing of opioid medications, including its successful resolution of DOJ civil and criminal investigations concerning sales and marketing